ooni/netx/README.md

 https://godoc.org/github.com/ooni/netx/modelx)

-The base package, that defines everything that other packages will use.
-Among others, it defines the measurement model.
+The base package, that defines everything that other packages will use, and chiefly the measurement model.

 ### github.com/ooni/netx/httpx

 [![GoDoc](https://godoc.org/github.com/ooni/netx/httpx?status.svg)](
 https://godoc.org/github.com/ooni/netx/httpx)

-Implements a replacement for `http.Client` that saves the timing and results of HTTP and network events.
+Implements a `http.Client` replacement that saves the timing and results of HTTP and network events.

 ### github.com/ooni/netx